hchautran/hchautran.github.io/content/notes/Transformer.md

 ## Other components

 Apart from the two main components mentioned above, the Transformer's strength also inherits several powerful features from previous architectures.
-These include the ability to handle sequential data like [[RNN]]-based models, while overcoming their limitations, such as vanishing gradients and slow training times
+These include the ability to handle sequential data like [[RNN]]-based models (using **position embeddings**), solving limitations, such as vanishing/exploding gradients ([[Layer Norm]],  [[Residual Connection]]).
 ##### **Embedding Layer**

 The input tokens (words or subwords) are first converted into dense vectors (embeddings) that capture their meanings in a continuous space.
 These embeddings are learned during training or set fixed depending on the choice of the author.

-#####  **Positional Encoding**
+#####  **Positional Embeddings**
+Since the Transformer architecture processes all tokens in parallel, it's essential to inject positional information into each token.
+This is where positional embeddings become crucial.

 ![[positional encoding.png]]
 The positional encodings are defined using sine and cosine functions of different frequencies.
 For a given position $pos$ and dimension $i$, the positional encoding is computed as: